marcua/tweeql/README.md

 -----------------
 TweeQL provides SQL-like aggregates (`AVG`, `COUNT`, `SUM`, `MIN`, and `MAX`).
 Since these functions are operating on a stream, TweeQL also provides a WINDOW keyword, which allows you to set the time window over which to calculate the aggregate values before emitting them.
 For example:

-    SELECT location, COUNT(text) AS tweets FROM TWITTER_SAMPLE GROUP BY location WINDOW 120 seconds;
+    SELECT location, COUNT(text) AS numtweets FROM TWITTER_SAMPLE GROUP BY location WINDOW 120 seconds;

 would return the location and number of tweets at that location on the Spritzer stream every 120 seconds.